 After it looks nice and clean, it’s time to let it dry.
 Air drying is usually best, rather than trying to use a rag or paper towel.
 You can hang it up to dry, use a drying rack or just have them lay on a flat surface.

 Other Options For Cleaning Your Cricut Mat

 Even after scraping, rolling, and wiping, does your mat still look dirty?
 It’s time to give it a bath!

-Fill a container big enough to hold your mat with warm water and add a couple drops of plain dish soap.
+Fill a container big enough to hold your mat with lukewarm water and add a couple drops of plain blue dawn dish soap.

 Place the mat in the water and allow it to soak for five to 10 minutes.

-If there is still stuff stuck on the mat, use a soft bristled toothbrush to lightly scrub the mat until all the debris has been removed.
+If there is still stuff stuck on the mat, use a soft-bristled toothbrush (grab one at your local dollar store) to lightly scrub the mat until all the debris has been removed.